When Are Ticks Most Active?

 Where Are Ticks In Winter?

-First, there is a minimum temperature that the spider-like parasites need to ramp up their metabolism and become active.
-Ticks become active when temperatures averages are above 45 degrees Fahrenheit (7 Celsius).
+• Ticks require a minimum temperature to boost their metabolism and become active.
+They typically start moving when average temperatures rise above 45 degrees Fahrenheit (7 degrees Celsius).

 References and More to read: